MertYksl03/VirtXStream/README.md

-# X-Vnc-Gui
+# VirtXStream
-X-Vnc-Gui is a tool that creates a virtual display on the X server using an NVIDIA GPU and streams it to a tablet (or any external device) over a VNC server.
+VirtXStream is a tool that creates a virtual display on the X server using an NVIDIA GPU and streams it to a tablet (or any external device) over a VNC server.
 It provides a simple way to use a tablet as a second screen — either wirelessly or over USB — with configurable display parameters.

 ## Features
 🖥️ Create virtual X display powered by NVIDIA GPUs using xrandr and xorg.conf.